bartvanhoey/AbpUserVerificationByEmail/README.md

 // #endif
 ```

-If we don't comment out the statement below, the application will not send emails as class NullEmailSender will be injected by the Dependency Injection.
+If we don't comment out the statement above, the application will not send emails as class NullEmailSender will be injected by the Dependency Injection.

 ### Create a basic EmailService